Al Milgrom: Career

 Milgrom wrote and drew The Spectacular Spider-Man #90–100 (1984–85), and The Incredible Hulk (1986–87).
 In 1991, he wrote a story arc for The Amazing Spider-Man and collaborated with Danny Fingeroth on The Deadly Foes of Spider-Man limited series.

 Milgrom has been a prolific inker, working on most of Marvel's line.
 He served an eight-year stint as the inker of X-Factor in 1989–1997.
 He inked Ron Frenz on Thor in 1991–1993 and Thunderstrike from 1994 to 1995.
 Other series he has worked on include Captain America, Generation X, The Micronauts, and the Uncanny X-Men.
 Milgrom inked the limited series A-Next, J2, Marvel: The Lost Generation, and Thanos.
-Beginning in 1996, Milgrom completed his artistic journey on The Spectacular Spider-Man by inking the title until its cancellation in 1998.
+He was additionally an inker on The Spectacular Spider-Man from 1996 to 1998.

-In 2001 Milgrom was fired from his Marvel staff job when it was discovered he had added hidden slanderous comments against then Editor-in-Chief Bob Harras in the background of a page in the comic book Universe X Special: Spidey.
+In 2001 Milgrom was fired from his Marvel staff job when it was discovered he had added hidden slanderous comments against editor-in-chief Bob Harras in the background of a page in the comic book Universe X Special: Spidey.
 Milgrom went on to freelance for Marvel, mostly inking Jim Starlin's work.
 He also started to work for Archie Comics on a regular basis, inking a variety of titles.
-Beginning in the early 2000s, Al Milgrom freelanced for DC again, providing inks for titles like Mystery in Space (vol. 2), Ambush Bug: Year None and Strange Adventures (vol. 3).
+Beginning in the early 2000s, Milgrom freelanced for DC again, providing inks for titles like Mystery in Space (vol. 2), Ambush Bug: Year None, and Strange Adventures (vol. 3).

 Awards

-In 2009, Cleburne: A Graphic Novel, written and pencilled by Justin S. Murphy and inked by Al Milgrom, was nominated for the Independent Book Publishers Association's Benjamin Franklin Awards.
+In 2009, Cleburne: A Graphic Novel, written and pencilled by Justin S. Murphy and inked by Milgrom, was nominated for the Independent Book Publishers Association's Benjamin Franklin Awards.
 In 2016, Milgrom was nominated and tied for runner-up for the Inkwell Awards Special Recognition Award.
 In 2017, he was awarded an Inkwell Awards Special Recognition Award.
+In 2025, Milgrom was inducted into the Inkwell Awards Joe Sinnott Hall of Fame.

 Personal life

-Milgrom married Judy Lewin (also from Detroit) in early 1979.
+Milgrom married fellow Detroit native Judy Lewin in early 1979.
 They have a daughter, Rachel, and two sons, Ben and Josh.

-In fiction
+In popular culture

-In the film Ant-Man, Scott Lang and his crew stay at the Milgrom Hotel, an homage to Al Milgrom.
+Milgrom is referenced in Ant-Man as the name of a hotel that Scott Lang and his crew stay at.